George Soros conspiracy theories: 2010s

-Following a December 20, 1998, 60 Minutes interview, in which Soros related his experiences when at the age of 13 the Nazis occupied his native Hungary, right-wing figures such as Alex Jones, Dinesh D'Souza, Glenn Beck, Roseanne Barr, James Woods, Ann Coulter, Louie Gohmert, Marjorie Taylor Greene, and Donald Trump Jr., promulgated the false conspiracy theory, which has been described as antisemitic, that Soros was a Nazi collaborator who turned in other Jews and stole their property during the occupation.
+In 2018 and 2019, in reaction to a December 20, 1998, 60 Minutes interview of George Soros, in which Soros related his experiences of when the Nazis occupied his native Hungary when he was 13 years old, right-wing figures such as Alex Jones, Dinesh D'Souza, Glenn Beck, Roseanne Barr, James Woods, Ann Coulter, Louie Gohmert, Marjorie Taylor Greene, and Donald Trump Jr., promulgated the false conspiracy theory, which has been described as antisemitic, that Soros was a Nazi collaborator who turned in other Jews and stole their property during the occupation.

+In 2018, Black Cube, a private intelligence agency of Israeli origins, supported Viktor Orban's virulently anti-Semitic re-election campaign, acquiring taped telephone conversations of individuals associated with George Soros who was actively opposing Orban's re-election.
+According to Israeli politician Tamar Zandberg, Hungary was "carrying out an antisemitic campaign against Soros" and that Benjamin Netanyahu, whose Likud party she said has dangerous ties to "extreme right-wing parties in Europe", openly supported Orban's anti-Semitic re-election campaign.
+She stated that Black Cube's support for Orban is an "Israeli embarrassment."

 In October 2018, Soros was accused of funding the Central American migrant caravans heading toward the United States.
 The theory that Soros was causing Central American migration at the southern US border apparently dates back to late March 2018.
 The October 2018 strain of the theory has been described to combine antisemitism, anti-immigrant sentiment, and "the specter of powerful foreign agents controlling major world events in pursuit of a hidden agenda", connecting Soros and other wealthy individuals of Jewish faith or background to the October caravan.
 Then-US president Donald Trump was among those promoting the conspiracy theory.
 Both Cesar Sayoc, the perpetrator of the October 2018 attempted bombings of prominent Democratic Party officials, and Robert Bowers, the perpetrator of the Pittsburgh synagogue shooting, referred to this conspiracy theory on social media before their crimes.

 In November 2018, Turkish President Recep Tayyip Erdoğan denounced Soros while speaking about the political purges in Turkey, saying: "The person who financed terrorists during the Gezi incidents is already in prison.
 And who is behind him?
 The famous Hungarian Jew Soros.
 This is a man who assigns people to divide nations and shatter them."